 Some sections of the map may be left blank, to be filled in later.

 Stock the Dungeon

 When building your adventure think about the overall ecology of the location.
-Would it make sense for certain monsters to exist together?
+Would it make sense for certain monsters to exist together or specify types of monsters (like Undead)?
 Would they fight each other?
 Do they have a symbiotic relationship?
 Where do they eat? sleep? poop?
 Does the orc tribe have goblin servants?
 Is it a combat encounter or filled with dangerous traps?